itamar-st/TikTalkServer/README.md

    https://github.com/ShovalWeinstock/TikTalkReviews

-3. Open TikTalkClient and run using the command "npm start":
+3. Open TikTalkClient and run it using the command "npm start":

    https://github.com/ShovalWeinstock/TikTalkClient

 4) Duplicate the client window, for communication between two users.

-* In order to ro rate the app, click on the button "Rate Us!", on the login page.
+* In order to rate the app, click on the button "Rate Us!", on the login page.

 5) Register to the application, or use one of the following users: